Benigembla: Major festivities and traditions

 There are two major festivities during the year.
 In the 3rd week of January, the town celebrates its winter festivities in honour of Sant Honorat and Sant Antoni with its fayre, and the blessing of house pets and other animals, and other activities.
-During the summer in August, the town celebrates its major festivity from 12 August to 17 August.
+During the summer in August, the town celebrates its major festivity from 12 to 17 August.
 During the summer festivity there are concerts, theatre, fireruns (correfoc), dancing, Valencian handball, running with the bulls, and religious celebrations.
 In autumn, there is usually a craft fair on the last weekend of October (darrer diumenge d'octubre).

 Environment

 Nestled in the Valley of Pop, on the River Gorgos at the foot of the mountains of El Cavall Verd, its relief is very wary and holds places worth visiting force throughout the municipal area of 18.4 km2, as the climb of "El Cocoll" or to "El Cavall Verd", a mountain that looks like the face of a woman, the recreational area of the "Safareig", and the camping area of "la Vall de Pop" just 750 m from the town.

 The town is known from around the area for its many trails, and spectacular mountain views.

 The highest mountain peak of Benigembla is represented by "El Morro d'en Serra" with 1,001 m.
 One of the walking trails of interest in town is The Route of "El Mirabó".
 Other known mountains of Benigembla are: "El Cavall Verd" or "el Pop"(793 m), "La Penya de l'Altar" (949 m), "La Solana" (793 m), and also "El Mirabó" (691 m).